 Vacation-Like Experiences

 As modern work changes, the line between business and pleasure has blurred.
 Your attendees view your event like a small vacation.
 71% of people consider the destination in the decision to attend an event, according to the International Association of Exhibitions and Events.
-As such, they increasingly expect vacation-like experience, even if they are attending the event for work purposes.
+As such, they increasingly expect a vacation-like experience, even if they are attending the event for work purposes.

 In 2020, we expect to see more venues take advantage of this shift.
 They will offer more leisure experiences, such as local tours, health & spa features, cultural cuisine experiences, and entertainment for its own sake.